Auburn University Data & Information Overview

 Student Loan Debt

-How Much Money Do Auburn Graduates Make?students who graduate from Auburn with a bachelor's degree go on to jobs where they make an average salary of $48,800 in their early years.
-That's great news for Auburn students since it is 23% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Auburn Graduates Make?bachelor's degree recipients from Auburn make around $56,933 per year during the early years of their employment.
+That's great news for Auburn students since it is 34% more than the average college graduate's salary of $42,485 per year.

 Location of Auburn University